Growing blueberries in pots at home is easy along with growing them in the ground, with our 7 steps.

 You can add things like pine needles and mulch, but avoid manure which is much too rich and acidic for blueberries to thrive in.
 Mulch helps avoid water fluctuations in the soil, which helps keep the environment moist but not soggy.

 Adjusting the pH

 Blueberries are very sensitive to soil acidity.
-If the soil is too alkaline, they will not grow well.
-You can easily measure the pH of your soil in spring using a home testing kit you can purchase at most garden centres.
+If the soil is too alkaline, it will not grow well.
+You can easily measure the pH of your soil in spring using a home testing kit you can purchase at most garden centers.

 Sourcing blueberry seeds

-Growing blueberries from seeds is a long process and many people prefer to purchase larger cultivars from a garden centre or farmer.
-However, if you do want to attempt growing blueberries from seeds, you can purchase seeds from a garden centre or online.
+Growing blueberries from seeds is a long process and many people prefer to purchase larger cultivars from a garden center or farmer.
+However, if you do want to attempt growing blueberries from seeds, you can purchase seeds from a garden center or online.

 It is more difficult to use seeds from blueberries themselves, as blueberry cultivars do not cross-pollinate and not all will be viable.
 If you do want your own seeds, simply separate the seeds from the fruit and freeze for 90 days as the cold stratification is important for breaking the seeds’ rest period.

 Seeds can then be planted in seed trays with sphagnum peat moss and covered with about 1/4 inch of soil.
 It can take up to 4 months for the seeds to germinate.
 Keep them moist and in a warm and sunny area.
 It can take up to a year for your seedlings to reach 4-6 inches.

 The best way to germinate your seeds so that they have a great start is with a germination kit.
 Seeds that are grown this way produce greater results.
 Check the specs of the MXIC over at Amazon.